 Macoun is a medium-sized apple, deep red over a green base.
-Many name Macoun the best tasting apple is Macoun, fresh from the tree.
-Macoun has become especially esteemed by connoisseurs in the Northeast for its crispy, juicy flesh and rich, complex flavors that hint of strawberry and spices.
-Macouns do not store well compared to many varieties, making them in great demand during harvest in mid-September.
+Many name Macoun the best tasting apple, especially fresh from the tree.
+Macoun has become especially esteemed by connoisseurs in the Northeast for its crispy, juicy white flesh and rich, complex flavors of strawberry and spices.
+Since they do not store well after harvest, they are in great demand when they ripen in mid-September.

-Named after a Canadian pomologist, this variety is pronounced as if spelled "MacCowan."
-It was developed in Canada in the early 1900s, the offspring of McIntosh and Jersey Black, an American heirloom once known as Black Apple due to its dark color.
+Macoun was named after Canadian pomologist William Tyrell Macoun - pronounced "MacCowan."
+It was developed at the New York State Agricultural Experiment Station in 1909, the offspring of McIntosh and Jersey Black, an American heirloom once known as Black Apple due to its dark color.
 Macoun was commercially released in 1923.